Eliza Grace Symonds Bell 1809 - 1897

 number 1 reference: This wonderful bio was taken from Online Safety Trainer (click)

-I believe most of her extant work is in Brantford, Ontario in a little museum run by the town.
-I believe the works shown here are there.
+I believe most of her extant work is in Brantford, Ontario at a little museum run by the town.
+I believe the works shown here repose there except the Dunfermline Abbey print.

-Eliza Grace and Alexander Melville Bell lived in Brantford for many years.
-The museum preserves their house as it was.
+Eliza Grace and Alexander Melville Bell lived in Brantford from 1870 to 1881.
+The town preserves their house as it was.
 Its claim to fame is being the place in 1874 where AGB got his great epiphany about how the telephone could work.

-Unfortunately, that means Eliza Grace is treated simply as the “mother of.”
-Hence, the museum has never thought to highlight her artwork in the house or online.
+Eliza Grace is treated as the “mother of.”
+The museum has never done anything with her artwork in the house or online.
+Yes, yes, it’s tough to compete against the invention of the telephone, but it was her house!

-Eliza Grace, ink sketch, no other info other than it is likely from the top of the mountain on Beinn Bhreagh looking towards the village of Baddeck, sailboats in the foreground right.
-AGB and his wife, Mabel Hubbard Bell were - several decades later - interred nearby.
+Eliza Grace, ink sketch, around 1890, no other information available other than that it is likely a view from AGB’s Summer home in Nova Scotia, looking across the Bras d’or Lake to the village of Baddeck, sailboats in the foreground right.

 Eliza Grace, inscribed Champs Elysees Paris, sketchbook page, no other information available